puddlejumper26/hotel-store/README.md

 - This is the Simulation of a hotel restaurant.
 - There is also a simplified edition with VUE, please click [here](https://github.com/puddlejumper26/vue-demo/tree/master#vue-demo)
 - The functions are not complete due to authentication, but the codes for the functions should be complete.
 Please check the following content and also code in the components.
+- Normally due to incompletion it should not be delivered(released).
+But under current situation, code and ideas are just added as much as possbile.

 ## 1.1 How to run this APP
 - `npm run json`